An introduction to Layouts

 Also available are button edit and button delete buttons, but you cannot delete a Default or Active Layout, or if it is the only layout of that type.

-ColinM January 2020, updated September 2020.
+ColinM January 2020, updated September 2020 and May 2023.

 Print Email